About this listing

 Located a thirty minute drive from Puerto Jimenez and ten minutes from the Matapalo surf breaks, it is well situated, and has plenty of privacy on a park-like property.
 Designed and built in the Colombian style of bamboo structures, it is on a world class level of design and execution.
 The property is off the grid, with a very ample solar electric system and well water from the same property.

-Along the coast of the Osa Peninsula, azure waves crash down on sand and rock, sending saltwater mist over the vast, sprawling jungle.
-Palm trees lean out from the interior of the dark forest toward the intense sunlight of the beach.
-A visitor to this isolated coast might walk hours (or even an entire day) without meeting a single person.
-The Osa Peninsula is one of the last places in the world where virgin rainforests grows right to the high tide line.
+The Osa Peninsula is one of the last places in the world where virgin rainforests grow right to the high tide line.
 This junction of land and sea creates a unique zone that supports exceptional biodiversity and offers refuge for sea turtles, scarlet macaws, and other endangered species.
-Many terrestrial, freshwater, and saltwater species are ecologically connected here.
+Many terrestrial, freshwater, and saltwater species are ecologically connected here as well.

 Known for its remoteness and named for the towering strangler fig, Matapalo is located in the Osa Peninsula, which has become Costa Rica's premier Eco-tourism destination far from the tourist filled beach towns.
 This little cape is a hidden paradise with dense jungles, pristine rainforest with ancient, colossal trees and breathtaking beaches.
 Travelers come to Cabo Matapalo to experience raw nature and for world-class surfing in a peaceful, idyllic setting.